 Ian Millar School of Horsemanship offers riding lessons in Ottawa, Ontario for all levels of riders from the novice to advanced.
 Discover a new passion for horseback riding, or continue your love of the sport!

 Apply for riding lessons:

 All prices are on a per lesson basis and sold in monthly blocks.
 Prices are subject to HST.
-Payment is due on the 1st of each month 1.5% interest will be accrued on all invoices over 30 days.
-Wesley Clover Parks accepts cheque, debit, and credit.
+Payment for lessons is due one month prior to the start of the new semester, 1.5% interest will be accrued on all invoices over 30 days.
+Wesley Clover Parks accepts cheque, debit, credit and online payment.
 Please note that thirty days’ notice is required to cancel your placement in the student lesson program.